List of Viviz live performances: New Legacy

-New Legacy is the upcoming second concert tour headlined by South Korean girl group Viviz.
+New Legacy was the second concert tour headlined by South Korean girl group Viviz.
 The tour began on July 5, 2025, in Seoul, South Korea and concluded on November 9, 2025, in Sydney, Australia.
-Eight shows dates were announced first, on May 28, 2025, the announcement also further teases more cities to come.
+Eight shows dates were announced first, on May 28, 2025, the announcement also further teased more cities to come.
 Later on, the Malaysia and North America dates were announced on July 29, 2025.